Are you experienced in providing consultation and evaluation of nursing services for individuals with intellectual disabilities?

 If so, we invite you to apply for an exciting opportunity!

-This is a full-time thirty-five (35) hour per week opportunity (Position# 019182).
+This is a full-time thirty-five (35) hour per week position.
 The work schedule is Monday through Friday 8:30 am to 4:30 pm.
 Regular days off are Saturday and Sunday.
 However, work schedule flexibility is required in order to meet the demands of the job.

 What we offer:

-We offer the same competitive benefits you are accustomed to, including health and dental insurance, a retirement plan, group life insurance, and other supplemental benefits.
-Paid time off is also offered, including 12 paid holidays per calendar year, in addition to vacation, sick and personal leave accruals.
+We offer competitive benefits including health and dental insurance, a retirement plan, group life insurance, and other supplemental benefits.
+Paid time off is also offered, including 13 paid holidays per calendar year, in addition to vacation, sick and personal leave accruals.
 We encourage a healthy work/life balance to all employees.

 If you require an accommodation to participate fully and fairly under the provisions of the Americans with Disabilities Act (ADA), please contact Jennifer Borenski, DDS EEO Employment Specialist 2 860-418-6143 or Jennifer.Borenski@ct.gov.